JulianDAlcala/Teacher-s-Panel/README.md

 # Connection between the rasberry pi to touch screen 3.5"

 Usually when you use the rasberry pi you connect way to hdmi with a monitor.
-In this case, you use a touch screen 3.5" directly connect to raspberry pinout, so you need to put some commands.
+In this case, you use a touch screen 3.5" directly connect to raspberry pinout, so you need to put some commands:
 ``` sh
 sudo rm -rf LCD-show